ashmere/docgenai/sample_output/cache_documentation.md

 }
 cache_manager = CacheManager(config)

-# Generate a cache key and result
+# Generate a cache key for a file

-cache_key = cache_manager.get_cache_key("path/to/source/file")
+cache_key = cache_manager.get_cache_key("path/to/your/file.txt")

-result = {"output_file": "path/to/output/file", "documentation": "cached documentation"}
+# Check if the result is already cached

+cached_result = cache_manager.get_cached_result(cache_key)
+if cached_result is None:
-# Cache the result
+    # Perform the expensive operation and cache the result
+    result = generate_expensive_result()
     cache_manager.cache_result(cache_key, result)
+else:

-# Retrieve the cached result
+    # Use the cached result

-cached_result = cache_manager.get_cached_result(cache_key)
+    result = cached_result
-print(cached_result)

 ```

 ## Dependencies

-- `hashlib`

-- `json`

-- `time`

-- `pathlib`

-- `typing`
+- `hashlib`: For generating content hashes.

+- `json`: For serializing and deserializing cache entries.

+- `pathlib`: For file path operations.

+- `typing`: For type hints.

 ## Configuration

-- `enabled`: Enables or disables the cache.
+- `enabled`: Enables or disables caching.

-- `directory`: Directory where cache files are stored.
+- `directory`: Directory where cached data is stored.

 - `max_size_mb`: Maximum size of the cache in megabytes.

-- `ttl_hours`: Time-to-live for cached entries in hours.
+- `ttl_hours`: Time-to-live (TTL) for cached entries in hours.

 ## Error Handling

-- Errors related to file operations (e.g., reading/writing files) are handled by the `try-except` blocks.
+- Errors related to file operations (e.g., reading or writing files) are handled by catching `IOError`.

-- If a file cannot be read or written, the operation is silently failed.
+- Errors related to JSON serialization or deserialization are handled by catching `json.JSONDecodeError`.

 ## Performance Considerations

-- The cache is designed to be efficient by minimizing disk I/O and memory usage.
+- Caching is beneficial for performance, especially for expensive operations like generating documentation.

-- The `_cleanup_cache` method ensures that the cache does not grow indefinitely by periodically removing old entries.
+- The `_cleanup_cache` method ensures that the cache does not grow too large by periodically removing old entries.

-- The `get_cached_result` and `cache_result` methods are optimized to quickly check for and store cached data.
+- The `get_cached_result` method checks for cache entries before performing expensive operations, reducing redundant computations.

 ## Architecture Analysis